FreeshardBase/documentation/docs/internal_services.md

     Right now, the APIs described here are accessible without any checks.
     Your app can view, modify, and delete critical information about the Portal and even completely break it.
-    This will of course be locked down in the future but for now: be careful what you do!
+    This will of course be locked down in the future, but for now: be careful what you do!

 ## Identities